m133225/Tasky/README.md

 will add a 'homework' task that is due on Sunday.

+## Changing path to data file
+(command: saveto)

+	saveto new_file.txt

+This is an example to change the path to the save file to new_file.txt.
+After this command, any changes made will be saved to the new file.

+If there is already a file in the specified path, Tasky will load the data in it for you instead.

-## Exiting the program
+## Exiting Tasky
+(command: exit)

-You can exit the program by issuing the command
+You can exit Tasky by issuing the command

 	exit